cloudevents/spec/spec.md

 prepared for the situation where a consumer ignores that feature.
 An [Intermediary](#intermediary) SHOULD forward OPTIONAL attributes.

-### Attribute Naming Convention

-The CloudEvents specifications define mappings to various protocols and encodings, and the accompanying CloudEvents SDK targets various runtimes and languages.
-Some of these treat metadata elements as case-sensitive while others do not, and a single CloudEvent might be routed via multiple hops that involve a mix of protocols, encodings, and runtimes.
-Therefore, this specification limits the available character set of all attributes such that case-sensitivity issues or clashes with the permissible character set for identifiers in common languages are prevented.

-CloudEvents attribute names MUST consist of lower-case letters ('a' to 'z') or digits ('0' to '9') from the ASCII character set and MUST begin with a lower-case letter.
-Attribute names SHOULD be descriptive and terse and SHOULD NOT exceed 20 characters in length.

 ### Terminology

 This specification defines the following terms: